Chromebooks don’t have the most storage in the world, and you probably knew that when you bought it.

 They have both USB ports and SD card slots.
 This makes the process of transferring your stuff to a thumb drive or hard drive very easy.

 But, have you tried connecting a USB-powered device to your Chromebook yet?
 What happened when you plugged in it?

 What’s going on?

-External hard drive format file systems supported by Chromebooks
+Format file systems supported by Chromebooks

 It can also cross-platform FAT16, FAT32, and exFAT file systems as well.
 Chrome OS even supports MTP file systems used by music players and ISO9660/UDF file systems used by CDs and DVDs.